darianaroman/dsa-2021-g3/30413/Katalin Simon/Lab06/README.md

-# Lab X
+Lab 06

-> Edit this file and describe in a few words what you've done in this lab.
+> attended the lab